 How Vault Extracts Company Products

-Vault adds product items to the panel based on values matching the following field values in your Product library:
+Vault adds product items in the panel based on values matching the following field values in your Product library:

 - Products